UniversalDependencies/docs/_fr-overview/morphology.md

 # Morphology

-At present there are no features available for French.
-In a future release, we hope to add lemmas and other features.
+The French morphology follows the UD guidelines for POS tagging.
+However at present there are no features available for French.